The Best Underwater Action Cameras for Snorkeling: GoPro & More

 Then, with its other solid snorkeling-related specs of high-end slow motion frame rates (you usually don’t need any more than 60fps for snorkeling purposes, but 240fps is nice to have anyway), the front-facing “selfie screen” to help you frame self-shots, and the best battery life in the category, the Hero10s are incredibly impressive action cameras for snorkeling.

 A couple of potential drawbacks (but definitely not deal-breakers) do exist, though.
-This new version of the Hero Black with its larger battery and image sensor is a little heavier as you might expect.
+This version of the Hero Black with its larger battery and image sensor is a little heavier as you might expect.
 It’s enough to notice in your hand, but you probably aren’t going to notice it in the water because of the water’s buoyancy effect.
-And, at $449-499, it’s more money compared to our other options.
-However, I think with everything you get and how well-tailored it is to snorkeling, it’s worth the price.
+And, at $299-399, it’s still not free.
+However, I think with everything you get and how well-tailored it is to snorkeling, it’s worth the price (and the Hero10 will save you $50-100 over the Hero11).

 If your interest is piqued, the GoPro Hero10 Black can be viewed further and ordered directly from Amazon.

-(We also wrote a more in-depth review of the GoPro Hero10 Black when it came out with more information and which walks through the finer points of using it as an action camera for snorkeling.
-Check it out at The Newest GoPro for Snorkeling: 3 Keys for Buying or Upgrading to the HERO 10 Black.)
+(We also wrote a more in-depth review of the GoPro Hero10 Black when it came out with more information and which walks through the finer points of using it as an action camera for snorkeling.)

 The Good